MonadAI-xyz/monetai/README.md

 ## Overview
 MonetAI is an advanced AI-driven DeFAi trading agent designed to optimize trade execution, arbitrage, and portfolio management on the Monad blockchain.
 Leveraging cutting-edge AI models, real-time data feeds, and automated trading strategies, MonetAI provides a seamless and intelligent DeFi experience.

+MonetAI is built using MonadAI’s own AI agent infrastructure from scratch It does not use or was not built using an existing AI agent infrastructure like ElizaOS or Zerepy MonetAI represents the foundation of a new hand built DefAI Agent Infrastructure.

 The AI agent's onchain interactions and activities can be viewed from the terminal here https://monetai.monadai.xyz/

 ## Features